What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of Four Seasons Resort Maui at Wailea

-At a minimum, we recommend spending at least five to seven days in Hawai‘i to get the most out of your stay.
-This gives you time to adjust and unwind after a long flight, in addition to actually enjoying the islands.
+At a minimum, spend at least five to seven days in Hawai‘i to get the most out of your stay.
+This gives you time to adjust and unwind after a long flight, and actually enjoy the islands.
 If you’re interested in exploring each major island, we recommend at least a few days per island — you could easily spend a month across Hawai‘i and not see all the highlights.

 Hawai‘i’s resort areas can be a little touristy, especially in the more developed areas of Oahu, Maui and, to a lesser extent, the Big Island.
 As you venture away from the popular areas, though, you’ll find authenticity on all the major islands.